Environment – Ecology – Agriculture

-Learning to live within the perimeters of our great mother earth who sustains us in every conceivable way.
+Learning to live within the perimeters of our great Pachamama or mother earth who sustains us in every conceivable way.

-Building non-toxic structures that are safe and sustainable for the earth, for humans, and for pets.
+Building non-toxic structures that are safe and sustainable for the earth, for humans, and for animals.

 Social ecology gives greater attention to the social, institutional, and cultural contexts of people-environment.